--1 to 3999
+-1 to 7999 Bytes

-This field specifies the internal database register to be as a source of data for HART command which includes data.
-It is possible to include data with every HART command, but it depends of the command and of the device if it will accept this data.

-If this value is "-1", it indicates that there will not be data with the command or that it will not come from database.
+This field specifies the internal database register to use as a source of data for HART commands that include data.
+It is possible to include data with every HART command, but only if the command and the device will accept this data.
+If this value is "-1", it indicates that there will not be data with the command or that it will not come from the database.